Everyone’s doing it.

 But, then you realized that with a captive audience you could try to see if you could generate some income from your blog.

-Of course you can always make money from your blog with AdSense and promote affiliate programs.
+Of course you can always make money from your blog with AdSense and various other ad networks, as well as promoting affiliate programs.
 But a great way to maximize success with monetizing your blog is by building an email subscriber list with a lead magnet that ties in perfectly with your target audience.

 When you can attract your target audience with a strong lead magnet, you can build your email list faster, creating the opportunity for repeat visits and future monetization.